Mega yacht ‘owned by oligarch and Putin ally Igor Sechin’ seized by Spain

 Mega yacht ‘owned by oligarch and Putin ally Igor Sechin’ seized by Spanish authorities

-A mega yacht thought to be owned by an already-sanctioned Russian oligarch was detained by Spanish authorities on Wednesday, it has been reported.
+A superyacht thought to be owned by an already-sanctioned Russian oligarch was detained by Spanish authorities on Wednesday, it has been reported.

-The £458m vessel, called Crescent, belongs to Igor Sechin, who heads up Russia’s oil giant Rosneft, according to Reuters.
-At 135 metres long, it is one of the world’s biggest and most luxurious of its kind in the world.
+The £458m vessel, named Crescent, belongs to Igor Sechin, who heads up Russia’s oil giant Rosneft, a police source in Spain told Reuters.
+At 135 metres long, experts said it is one of the world’s biggest and most luxurious of its kind.

 It was docked in the port of Tarragona, Catalonia, when officials took action, Spain’s Transport Ministry is quoted as saying.
 According to the monitoring site Marine Traffic, the boat arrived in Spain from Italy in November last year and is registered in the Cayman Islands.